Omni Calculator logo

 Types of VA Home loans

-Happen to not need the VA loan for a home purchase?
+Do you happen not to need the VA loan for a home purchase?
 Then, consider the other options from the VA loan program.

 The VA loan program offers various options to help eligible borrowers buy and build, improve a home, or refinance a current home loan.
 The different types of VA loans you can use depending on your needs are: